2.3. HAZ: Hazards

 Note

-When the Raster Defined Hazard Widget is employed in an analysis, for each asset, the raster will be sampled at the asset location to determine the hazard intensity level.
-A set of .csv files in the SimCenter event format (EventGrid.csv) will be created where each grid point corresponds to the location of an asset.
-As a result, the corresponding Mapping Application in HTA (Hazard to Asset Mapping) should be set to Site Specified.
+The Raster Defined Hazard Widget samples the raster at each asset location to determine hazard intensity.
+It generates a set of .csv files in the SimCenter event format (EventGrid.csv), with each grid point corresponding to an asset location.
+The Mapping Application in HTA should be set to Site Specified for analysis.

 2.3.5.
 Regional Site Response